7105 West 44th Ave.

 When planning retirement, do you depend on projections based on future conditions, or do you plan your retirement based on guarantees?
 The answer may surprise you; both can be the correct answer.
 It all depends on your situation and what “time” period you are focusing on retirement.

 Let’s start with a projection or estimate of future value planning.
 If you base your future retirement income solely on US (or foreign) stocks, the volatility factor must be included.
 How will your chosen stocks perform over some time, and how easily can they convert to a retirement account to fund your desired income level?
-S0 much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation, and a third parties (analysis) view of your stock’s profit results.
+So much about a stock’s performance can depend on outside influences such as the overall world economy, the valuation of the dollar, inflation or deflation, and a third parties (analysis) view of your stock’s profit results.
 A group of top stock strategists can predict anything from a single-digit loss to a double-digit gain.

 Experimenting with discretionary funds is one thing, but significant retirement funds could be a poor choice.
 Once again, it all depends on your situation.

-Many people lose sight of the actual goal of retirement planning, which in its most basic form is to make your retirement income lasts as long as we do.
+Many people lose sight of the actual goal of retirement planning, which in its most basic form is to make your retirement income last as long as you do.
 This seems like a relatively straightforward objective, so why do so many people start with a retirement income strategy that leaves so much to chance?
 Let’s consider the choices again by category; one is an estimate, and the other is a guarantee.
 Depending on your asset values and your desired lifestyle, there can be room for both types of planning.
 The key is that essential expenses must be covered first and fully funded by lifetime income sources.

 You’ll enjoy some significant advantages if your lifetime sources of income are sufficient to fund essential lifestyle expenses.
 The question and problem are the same: How do you do it?
 First on the list is to avoid market volatility risk and accept a reasonable rate of return.